kycdao/smart-contracts/ethereum/kycdao-ntnft/README.md

 ### Gas costs

 For most networks, automatic gas cost calculation is fine (i.e. you can do nothing).
-However for some (**Hi Polygon!**) it is required to use an API to check gas costs before each transaction.
+However, for some (**Hi Polygon!**) it is required to use an API to check gas costs before each transaction.
 The script uses a fixed array to determine which networks require this gas cost calculation:

 `const NETWORKS_MANUAL_GAS = ['polygon']`